Main page content

 (i) At least two representatives of the institution’s external constituency who have demonstrated a deep interest in and support of the institution, its programs, and its role in community activities to be appointed by the Chairman of the Board.

+1.10 Confidentiality.
 The presidential selection process must be conducted in a manner that protects the identity of all candidates.
-Information about the process, other than statements or releases by the Chairman of the Board, the Chancellor, or the Deputy Chancellor, will be distributed only as required by the Texas Public Information Act (TPIA).
+Information about the process, other than statements or releases by the Chairman of the Board or the Chancellor, will be distributed only as required by the Texas Public Information Act (TPIA).
 Each individual participating in the search process, including U. T. System employees, members of the Board, search firm representatives, members of a Presidential Search Advisory Committee, and individuals asked to meet with candidates, must sign a confidentiality agreement in a form approved by the General Counsel to the Board and the U. T. System Vice Chancellor and General Counsel prior to participation.

 An individual found to have violated the confidentiality agreement may be removed from the search process.
 A U. T. System employee found to have violated the confidentiality agreement is subject to disciplinary action, up to and including termination.
 A member of the Board found to have violated the confidentiality agreement is subject to sanctions.

+Sec.
+2 Reporting.
 The president reports to and is responsible to the Chancellor.
-The president is expected to consult with the Chancellor or the Deputy Chancellor and the appropriate Executive Vice Chancellor on significant issues as needed.
+The president is expected to consult with the Chancellor and the appropriate Executive Vice Chancellor on significant issues as needed.

-Within the policies and regulations of the Board of Regents and under the supervision and direction of the Chancellor, the Deputy Chancellor, and the appropriate Executive Vice Chancellor, the president has general authority and responsibility for the administration of that institution.
+Sec.
+4 Duties and Responsibilities.
+Within the policies and regulations of the Board of Regents and under the supervision and direction of the Chancellor and the appropriate Executive Vice Chancellor, the president has general authority and responsibility for the administration of that institution.
 Specifically, the president is expected, with the appropriate participation of the staff, to:

 (a) Input from the faculty, staff, and student governance bodies for the institution will be sought for all significant changes to an institution’s Handbook of Operating Procedures.
 The institutional Handbook of Operating Procedures will include a policy for obtaining this input.